-When it comes to international travel, many travelers are not prepared to handle the worst case scenario.
-Whether their travels take them across the border for a weekend, or halfway around the world, there are a number of situations and circumstances that can affect quality of travel when on the road.
-It could be as simple as gate-checked luggage that got lost in transit, or as complex as a major catastrophe that threatens life and livelihood.
+When it comes to international travel, many travelers are not prepared to handle the worst-case situations.
+Whether their travels take them across the border for a weekend, or halfway around the world, there several types of situations and circumstances that can have an effect on your life.
+It could be as simple as gate-checked luggage that got lost in transit, or as complex as a major catastrophe that threatens your life.

-No matter how documents, medications, or other important items are lost, replacing all of them in the middle of a trip can be incredibly difficult, if not next to impossible.
+No matter how it happens, a travel emergency can take away your travel documents, prescription medications, or other important items.
+And replacing all of them in the middle of a trip can be incredibly difficult, if not impossible.

-Anytime travelers plan on going abroad, they should be sure to create a travel emergency kit prior to their departure.
-Here are four items that should make up a travel emergency kit in the worst case scenario.
+Anytime you begin planning a trip abroad, be sure to create a travel emergency kit prior to departure.
+Here are four items that should be in your travel emergency kit before you hit the road.

 Pertinent and legible photocopies of important documents

-Regardless of how careful travelers are, it is entirely possible to still lose the most important items when we travel.
-Items like passports and prescription medications are often targeted for theft, especially when it comes to tourist travel.
-Tourists are often singled out because they are considered an easier target due to language and cultural barriers.
+Regardless of how careful you are, it is possible to still lose your most important items.
+Travel documents, passports and prescription medications are often targeted for theft - and tourists are often considered easy marks.

-A travel emergency kit should include legible photocopies of anything travelers may need to have replaced during your travels, including a government-issued ID and passport, as well as any prescription medications that are vital to life.
+A travel emergency kit should include legible photocopies of anything you may need to have replaced during your travels, including a government-issued ID and passport, as well as any prescription medications that are vital to your well being.

 A list of emergency numbers and contact plans